-Doorstep loans are incredibly popular due to their flexibility, personal service and, in particular, because of a less formal credit check procedure making them a realistic option to those with bad credit or those who may struggle to obtain finance through the “normal” High Street, channels.
+Doorstep loans are incredibly popular due to their flexibility, the personal interaction and, in particular, because of a less formal credit check procedure making them a realistic option to those with bad credit or those who may struggle to obtain finance through the “normal” High Street channels.
 You may know or hear them referred to by several different names as well as a doorstep loans – bad credit cash loans, home collected credit or, just simply, home credit.

-In simple terms they are described as short term loans that are delivered to your door and the repayments are collected from your home, usually weekly, by a local agent.
+In simple terms they are described as short term cash loans that are delivered to your door and the repayments collected from your home, usually weekly, by a local agent.

 A doorstep loan often comes with no official credit checks, instead the lenders prefer to focus on an affordability check to make sure the repayments are comfortable moving forwards.
 That means not relying on a automated, computer based approached but instead giving you the opportunity to talk face to face with a real person and in the comfort of your own home.
 This local agent will administer the process from start to finish – initially handling the application, discussing the loan, checking affordability, making sure it’s right and all aspects are understood, delivering the loan, collecting the repayments and checking for any unforeseen problems.

 Doorstep loans are fast, flexible, affordable and available which makes them one of the most popular forms of personal borrowing around today.
 Cash loans to your door with a human touch … borrowing the way it used to be!

 If you think this all sounds too good to be true you’d be right!
 The main drawback is the cost – they can be very expensive when compared to other forms of lending.

 Let’s look at the whole process from start to finish: